 incremental backups without incurring unreasonably long restore times.
 It also enables a

 smaller storage requirement for backups than if we did full backups every day.
 This system

 is completely extensible and will be expanded and upgraded as required.

 For systems that use our data backup system,

-are least likely to impact performance for most customers.
+backups are scheduled to minimize impact to the systems being backed up.
 Dedicated server and colocation clients can work us to specify a schedule to meet their needs if they have purchased the daily off-site backups service.

 - APC Symmetra LX fully fault tolerant site-wide battery backup